Stress-linked pairs of vertices and the generic stress matroid

-While there has been a number of important advances in the combinatorial understanding of global rigidity in the more than one decade since the publication of \cite{gortler.etal_2010}, a general combinatorial characterization still seems elusive.
-One possible avenue for progress is the investigation of globally linked pairs.
-A pair of vertices $u,v \in V(G)$ is \emph{globally linked} in $G$ in $\RR^d$ if for every generic $d$-dimensional realization $(G,p)$, the distances $||p(u') - p(v')||, u'v' \in E(G)$ uniquely determine the distance $||p(u) - p(v)||$.
-It is apparent by comparing the definitions that a graph is \globrig{d} if and only if every pair of vertices is globally linked in it.
-This shows that characterizing globally linked pairs is at least as difficult as characterizing global rigidity, and indeed it seems to be more difficult: a characterization (combinatorial or otherwise) of globally linked pairs is not even available in the $d=2$ case.
-Nonetheless, there are a number of conjectures in the literature about globally linked pairs, many of which we will recall throughout the paper, and we believe that even partial progress on these problems may help in understanding the combinatorial nature of global rigidity.
+While there have been a number of important advances in the combinatorial understanding of global rigidity since the publication of~\cite{gortler.etal_2010}, a general combinatorial characterization is still elusive.
+One possible avenue for progress is to investigate globally linked pairs.
+A pair of vertices $\{u,v\} \subseteq V(G)$ is \emph{globally linked in $G$ in $\RR^d$} if for every generic $d$-dimensional realization $(G,p)$, the distances $\big\{\lVert p(u') - p(v')\rVert, u'v' \in E(G)\big\}$ uniquely determine the distance $\lVert p(u) - p(v) \rVert$.
+It is apparent by comparing the definitions that $G$ is \globrig{d} if and only if every pair of vertices is globally linked in $G$ in $\RR^d$.
+This suggests that characterizing globally linked pairs is at least as hard as characterizing global rigidity, and indeed it seems to be more difficult: an NP-type characterization (combinatorial or otherwise) of globally linked pairs is not even available in the $d=2$ case.

-A natural objective, following \cite{gortler.etal_2010}, is to find a characterization of globally linked pairs based on equilibrium stresses.
+A natural objective, following~\cite{gortler.etal_2010}, is to find a characterization of globally linked pairs based on equilibrium stresses.
 An apparent difficulty for this is the fact that, in contrast with global rigidity, being globally linked is not a ``generic property'': it can happen that some generic realizations $(G,p)$ satisfy the condition defining globally linked pairs, while other generic realizations do not.
-This problem can be rectified by extending our setting to include \emph{complex realizations}, that is, pairs $(G,p)$ where $p : V(G) \rightarrow \CC^d$ maps the vertices of $G$ into complex space.
+This problem can be rectified by extending our setting to include \emph{complex realizations}, that is, pairs $(G,p)$ where $p : V(G) \rightarrow \CC^d$.
 In this way one can define what it means for a pair of vertices to be globally linked in $G$ in $\CC^d$, and this does turn out to be a generic property.
-However, this approach presents another difficulty: it seems that the proof method of \cite{gortler.etal_2010}, which is based on degree theory, cannot be adapted to the complex setting.
+However, this approach presents another difficulty: it seems that the proof method of~\cite{gortler.etal_2010}, which is based on degree theory, cannot be adapted to the complex setting.